Virginians to vote on proposed amendment for bipartisan redistricting commission

-One other proposed constitutional amendment also appears on the Virginia ballot: To allow military veterans on 100 percent disability to exclude a single car or pickup truck from personal property taxes.
+One other proposed constitutional amendment also appears on the Virginia ballot: to allow military veterans on 100 percent disability to exclude a single car or pickup truck from personal property taxes.
 Fully disabled veterans are already exempt from Virginia real estate taxes on their primary residence, thanks to an amendment passed a decade ago.

 Politicians from both major parties long have promised to create a better system for redistricting in Virginia, which draws new boundaries every 10 years but has seen recent Republican-led efforts overturned in federal court as racially gerrymandered.

-The proposed amendment was advanced by Republicans last year when they were the legislature’s majority party and has caused a rift among Democrats who are now in control of the General Assembly.
+The proposed amendment was advanced by Republicans last year when they were the legislature’s majority party and has caused a rift among Democrats, who are now in control of the General Assembly.

 The state Democratic Party officially opposes it, and most Democrats in the House of Delegates voted against it in this year’s legislative session.
 But nine Democrats in the House and all but two in the Senate joined Republicans in supporting the amendment.

-“I think we’re a big tent party,” state Democratic chairwoman Susan Swecker said this week when asked about the split.
-“But I’m not sure everybody took a real hard look at this … The bottom line is it’s not nonpartisan redistricting.”
+“I think we’re a big-tent party,” state Democratic Party Chairwoman Susan Swecker said this week when asked about the split.
+“But I’m not sure everybody took a real hard look at this. . . .
+The bottom line is it’s not nonpartisan redistricting.”

 House Minority Leader Del.
 Todd Gilbert (R-Shenandoah) has been charging Democrats with “hypocrisy” for their wavering on the amendment and urging support for it on social media.